 As summer progresses and we near the beginning of the next school year, groups will begin to prepare kids for the significant stressors patients often experience in school.
 For example, addressing scheduling, time management, school appropriate behavior and more.
-Our school readiness focus helps prepare your child or teen for greater success in the coming year.
+Our school readiness focus helps prepare your child or teen for returning to school and greater success in the coming year.

 Our team works closely with patients and families to identify and address problem areas.
 We group patients by age and therapeutic needs to learn new strategies for personal growth.